What Is Steam Condenser? – Parts, Working, And Types

 How does a Steam Condenser Work?

-When low-pressure exhaust steam leaves the turbine and passes through the condenser, it loses the heat and condenses into water.
-The circulating cooling water performs the extraction of the heat from the steam.
+As low-pressure exhaust steam exits the turbine and enters the condenser, it releases its thermal energy and transitions back into liquid water.
+The cooling water moving through the condenser is responsible for drawing this heat away from the steam.

 Types of Steam Condensers